giannilmbd/dynare/doc/manual/source/the-model-file.rst

-Unless additional restrictions are placed on the coefficients :math:`(a_i)_{i=0}^{m-1}`, i.e. on the form of the minimised cost function, there is no reason for the right-hand side to be zero.
-Instead, we can optionally add the right hand side to the PAC equation, to ensure that the error correction term is asymptotically zero.
+Unless additional restrictions are placed on the coefficients :math:`(a_i)_{i=0}^{m-1}`, i.e. on the form of the minimized cost function, there is no reason for the right-hand side to be zero.
+Instead, we can optionally add the right-hand side to the PAC equation, to ensure that the error correction term is asymptotically zero.

-The PAC equations can be generalised by adding exogenous variables.
-This can be done in two, non exclusive, manners.
-We can replace the PAC equation by a convex combination of the original PAC equation (derived from an optimisation program) and a linear expression involving exogenous variables (referred as the rule of thumb part as opposed to the part derived from the minimisation of a cost function; not to be confused with exogenous shocks):
+The PAC equations can be generalized by adding exogenous variables.
+This can be done in two, non-exclusive, manners.
+We can replace the PAC equation by a convex combination of the original PAC equation (derived from an optimization program) and a linear expression involving exogenous variables (referred as the rule of thumb part as opposed to the part derived from the minimization of a cost function; not to be confused with exogenous shocks):

   .. math ::